- Applies to:

-Students - Calvin students may borrow equipment, at no charge, to support their Calvin College classes, clubs, organizations, events, etc. with permission of the course instructor, staff mentor, RD, or the head to the student organization.
+Students - Calvin students may borrow equipment, at no charge, to support their Calvin University classes, clubs, organizations, events, etc. with permission of the course instructor, staff mentor, RD, or the head to the student organization.
 Residence Halls are equipped with PA systems, data projectors, and screens, which students should use first if available.
 AV Department equipment is available to supplement those needs.

 Public - The AV department does not rent equipment to the public.

 Equipment is not provided for the personal use of employees, students, or the public.
-The only non-Calvin College events we support occur on the Calvin campus and are scheduled and billed by the Office of Conferences and Campus Events.
+The only non-Calvin University events we support occur on the Calvin campus and are scheduled and billed by the Office of Conferences and Campus Events.
 (OCCE).

 B. Equipment Handling

 - The AV department does not restrict the use of its equipment to the college campus.
 You are welcome to take it to wherever your college-related event is happening.